murphycj/AGFusion/README.md

 ### Canonical gene isoforms

 By default AGFusion only plots the [canonical](http://useast.ensembl.org/Help/Glossary?id=346) gene isoforms, but you can tell AGFusion to include non-canonical isoform with the --noncanonical flag.
-This can produce many fusion isoform combinations.

 ```
 agfusion annotate \